-Every year thousands of serious injuries occur to sportspeople by, amongst other things, foul or negligent play, and unexpected violence or even by playing in unsafe facilities.
+Often serious injuries occur to sportspeople by, amongst other things, foul or negligent play, unexpected violence or by playing in unsafe facilities.
 An injured player's sporting career can be temporarily or permanently disrupted, depending on the seriousness of the injury.
 The non-participation in any sport-related activities may result in the player not receiving any income for a period of time.

-In the event of an injury to a player, a sum of money in the form of compensation is sometimes paid to the injured player.
-Such compensation may be paid to a player under a contract of insurance, by the club to which the player belongs or by the offending party that caused the injury.
-Compensation will usually only be paid by the club to the player when it is under a legal obligation to make the payment, and by the offending player when the player is ordered by a court to do so.
+A sum of money in the form of compensation is sometimes paid to an injured player.
+Such compensation may be paid to a player under a contract of insurance by the club to which the player belongs or by the offending party that caused the injury.
+Compensation will usually be paid by the club to the player only when it is under a legal obligation to make the payment, and by the offending player when that player is ordered by a court to do so or because of a settlement.

-In determining whether an amount paid as compensation otherwise than under a contract of insurance (see below) is taxable or not, the question that needs to be considered is whether the money was paid to compensate the player for loss of earnings that the player might have otherwise received had the injury not occurred.
-In this case, the money will be regarded as part of the player's gross income.
-The reason for this is that the compensation received would "fill the hole" left by the absence of the income, thus being revenue in the hands of the player as opposed to capital.
+In determining whether an amount of compensation which is not paid under a contract of insurance (see below) is taxable or not, it needs to be considered whether the money was paid to compensate the player for loss of earnings that the player might have received had the injury not occurred.
+In this case, the money will be regarded as part of the player's gross income since the compensation received would "fill the hole" left by the absence of the income, thus being revenue in the hands of the player as opposed to capital.60

-Should a player receive compensation that is not regarded as being revenue in nature, the compensation could constitute proceeds derived by the player for the disposal of a capital asset, being the right to claim compensation.
-However, under paragraph 59 of the Eighth Schedule a natural person must disregard a capital gain or a capital loss on such a disposal that results in that person receiving compensation for personal injury, illness or defamation.
-The stated reason for this exclusion is that "any compensation received would normally be intended to restore the person who has suffered harm to the position he or she was in before the injury, illness or defamation.
+Should a player receive compensation that is not regarded as being revenue in nature, being compensation for damage to the player's income-earning structure (the player's body), the compensation could constitute proceeds derived by the player for the disposal of a capital asset, as the right to claim compensation is an asset in the hands of the player.
+However, under paragraph 59 of the Eighth Schedule a natural person must disregard a capital gain or a capital loss on a disposal which results in that person receiving compensation for personal injury, illness or defamation.
+The stated reason for this exclusion is that "any compensation received would normally be intended to restore the person who has suffered harm to the position he or she was in before the injury, illness or defamation."61

-&lt;sup>59 See footnote 35.
+60 See footnote 35.